Roots of Development’s Annual Event

 Every individual who purchases a ticket to attend the event will be entered into a contest to win one of several exciting giveaways that will be handed out at the end of the night.
 Increase your odds of winning, while helping Roots raise more for its program, by purchasing additional raffle tickets at checkout!

-Some of the prizes that will be given out that evening include a $200 gift card to a restaurant of your choice, a Haitian art and rum gift basket, a two-night Airbnb stay in Washington, D.C., and more.
+Some of the prizes that will be given out that evening include a $200 gift card to a restaurant of your choice, a Haitian art and rum gift basket, a two-night Airbnb stay in Washington, D.C., a seven-night stay at Eden House, and more.
 Get yourself some extra raffle tickets!

 Roots of Development’s 2021 Annual Event*